What Is a Conversion Rate and What Does It Mean for My Contractor Business?

 If you want to improve your conversion rate you need to stop focusing on website traffic, and start focusing on what people do once they get to your site.

 You’re never going to turn every site visitor into a lead.
-But if you want to grow your trades business and make more money, you need to stop and ask yourself what those people are doing after they find you.
+But if you want to grow your home improvement business and make more money, you need to stop and ask yourself what those people are doing after they find you.

 Some people head to your contact page to request a quote or schedule a call-out.
 But others were unimpressed with what they saw and headed back to Google to look for another business.
 We’re here to tell you the difference isn’t just the odd lead – the difference can be hundreds of thousands of dollars every year in lost revenue.